Joshua Rush: Political ventures (2018–present)

 Rush started a weekly news series on social media in 2018, titled News in a Rush, covering politics and current events in minute-long videos aimed to make younger viewers understand certain topics.
 Rush volunteered for the 2018 congressional campaigns of Beto O'Rourke, Ben McAdams, Harley Rouda, and Katie Porter.
 He served as the Under 18 Ambassador for National Absentee Ballot Day.

 In 2019, Rush interned at the United States House of Representatives.
 He told Teen Vogue in an October 2019 interview that he identifies "as a Democrat, probably on the more progressive wing."
 Rush was a surrogate for the Bernie Sanders 2020 presidential campaign.
 He then volunteered for Senator Ed Markey's reelection campaign, as well as interviewing several down-ballot congressional candidates.
-He is a panelist for the Geena Davis Institute on Gender in Media.
+He is a panelist for the Geena Davis Institute on Gender in Media and a member of the Democratic Socialists of America.

 In April 2019, it was announced he would voice the titular character in DreamWorks Animation Television series on Universal Kids, Where's Waldo?.
 In February 2021, Rush announced that he has started a new job as the communications director for the Utah Democratic Party.

-He is also a member of the Democratic Socialists of America.
+In September 2022, Rush visited UNEP where he discussed the recent climate change and the retreat of glaciers since 1850.
+As of 2023, he is deputy press secretary for California state senator Toni Atkins.